makeitMVPadmin/P3Forum-/README.md

 ### Building:
 - Created a reusable component structure, allowing for ease of future iterations
-- Established connectivity with the Community Firebase in order to interface with collections such as Communities, Questions, Answers and Users
+- Established connectivity with the Community Firebase to interface with collections such as Communities, Questions, Answers, and Users
-- Designed and developed a user-friendly UI, providing an easy solution for tech related conversation
+- Designed and developed a user-friendly UI, providing an easy solution for tech-related conversation

 ### Potential Future Iterations:
 - Ability to thread conversation in an answer